Child Endangerment Law & Defense

-Information on the crime of child endangerment is found at California penal code section 273a(a).
+Information on the crime of child endangerment is found at penal code section 273a(a).

-To be found guilty of the crime of child endangerment under PC 273a(a), the prosecutor must prove that defendant willfully or recklessly placed a child in danger of immediate harm.
+To be found guilty of the crime of child endangerment the district attorney must prove that the defendant willfully or recklessly placed a child in danger of immediate harm.

-Any person, who, under circumstances or conditions likely to produce great bodily harm or death, willfully causes or permits any child to suffer, or inflicts thereon unjustifiable physical pain or mental suffering, or having the care or custody of any child, willfully causes or pemits the heatlth of that child to be injured, or willfully causes or permits that child to be placed in a situation where his or her person or health is endangered, shall by punished by imprisonment in a county jail not excceing one year, or in a sate prison for two, four, or six years.
+Any person, who, under circumstances or conditions likely to produce great bodily harm or death willfully causes or permits any child to suffer, or inflicts thereon unjustifiable physical pain or mental suffering, or having the care or custody of any child, willfully causes or permits the heath of that child to be injured, or willfully causes or permits that child to be placed in a situation where his or her person or health is endangered, shall be guilty of willful child endangerment [PC 273a(a)].

-For purposes of PC 273a(a) it does not matter if the child was actually harmed in order to prove guilt.
+For purposes of PC 273a(a) it does not matter if the child was actually harmed in order to prove guilty.
 The placement of the child in a situation of danger is sufficient in order to prove child endangerment.
-However, if the child is not harmed, the argument that the child was not actually in danger is generally stronger.
+However, if the child is not harmed, the argument that the child was ever in danger may be a stronger argument.

-The phrase likely to produce great bodily injury or death means the probability of great bodily injury or death.
-This of course, is factored on a case by case basis.
+The term likely to produce great bodily injury or death means the probability of great bodily injury or death.
+This or course, is factored on a case by case basis.

-A child, for purposes of child endangerment, is anyone under the age of 18 (See PC 273a(a)).
+A child, for purposes of child endangerment, means anyone under the age of eighteen [PC 273a(a)].

-Per PC 273a(a), the recklessness required to prove guilt is more than ordinary negligence.
-Recklessness requires a subjective carlessness or disregard for the safety of a child.
+The term reckless in child endangerment law means conduct that is above ordinary negligence.
+Recklessness requires a subjective carelessness or disregard for the safety of a child.

-The crime of child endangerment can be charged as a misdemeanor or as a felony in California.
-If found guilty of the crime of child endangerment as a misdemeanor the defendant faces up to one year in jail.
-If the defendant is found guilty of felony child endangerment the defendant faces up to six years in prison.
+The crime of child endangerment may be charged as a misdemeanor or as a felony.
+If found guilty of child endangerment as a misdemeanor the defendant could face up to one year in the county jail.
+If found guilty of child endangerment as a felony the defendant could face up to six years in prison.

-In addition to jail time, the if found guilty of the crime of child endangerment, the defendant will be ordered to attend mandatory child abuse classes, pay fines, have the child abuse incident report to the department of child protective services (CPS), be deported from the United States (For non-U.S. citizens), lose a professional license (for licensed professionals, i.e. doctors, dentists, lawyers, nurses, teaches, etc.), face restraining order, pay restitution, and more.
+In addition to possible jail or prison, if found guilty of the crime of willful child endangerment, the defendant may be ordered to attend mandatory child abuse classes, pay court fines and fees, suffer the loss of his or her child through juvenile dependency actions, be deported from the United States (for non-U.S. citizens), lose a professional license (for licensed professionals, i.e. doctors, dentists, lawyers, nurses, teaches, etc.), face restraining order, pay restitution, and more.

 - DUI with a child in the vehicle